-Figure 4: Square Function

-Figure 5: Double Tent

-Double Tent function
+Figure 19: Square Function Double Tent function

-Making two symmetric tent functions with oposite signs like in figure 5, shows a result like that in figure 1, with an artificial boundary of zero in the centre due to the symmetry.

-Varying boundary conditions

-Figure 6: Non-matching initial and boundary conditions It is possible to give the algorithm an initial condition which does not match the boundary conditions.
-In figure 6 we can see the initial conditions in blue which attempt to set the corners of the rod to -1 and 1 respectively.
+Figure 20: Double Tent Making two symmetric tent functions with oposite signs like in figure 20, shows a result like that in figure 16, with an artificial boundary of zero in the centre due to the symmetry.
+Varying boundary conditions It is possible to give the algorithm an initial condition which does not match the boundary conditions.
+In figure 21 we can see the initial conditions in blue which attempt to set the corners of the rod to -1 and 1 respectively.
 As the boundaries are forced to to zero they quickly pull the graph away from the original initial conditions and towards themselves.
-As t approaches infinity 6 will become a straight line between the two boundaries.
+As t approaches infinity 21 will become a straight line between the two boundaries.
 Again we have an equilibrium and a constant temperature of zero in the middle.
-Non Zero boundary conditions In 7 we use the same initial conditions as in figure 2, however this time we set the boundary conditions to be 0.5 and 1.
+Non Zero boundary conditions In 22 we use the same initial conditions as in figure 17, however this time we set the boundary conditions to be 0.5 and 1.
 Yet again this forces the temperature curve towards them.
-The equilibrium at 0.5 displacement is no longer maintained as
+The equilibrium at 0.5 displacement is no longer maintained